yuninxia/moe-routing-bench/docs/report.md

 **Key Findings**:

-1. **Strategy ranking is consistent**: The perplexity ranking (expert_choice > softk > hash > topk-hard > top1) matches our smaller-scale experiments exactly, demonstrating that our findings are **scale-invariant**.
+1. **Strategy ranking is consistent in tested scales**: The perplexity ranking (expert_choice > softk > hash > topk-hard > top1) matches our smaller-scale experiments (E=8→32), indicating similar trends at higher E.

-2. **Expert-choice achieves comprehensive leadership**: At larger scale, expert_choice dominates not only in perplexity but also in throughput (7.94M vs 6.37M for softk), achieving both best quality and best efficiency among K=2 strategies.
+2. **Expert-choice is a strong candidate at larger scale**: At this configuration, expert_choice dominates not only in perplexity but also in throughput (7.94M vs 6.37M for softk), achieving both best quality and best efficiency among K=2 strategies.

 3. **Parameter tuning matters**: With properly tuned parameters (E=32, CF=1.5, lower LR), drop rates remain manageable (15-31%) compared to the problematic 63-69% drop rates observed with E=64 and default settings.